ADHD Assessment and ADD Assessment

 - Other pertinent information related to psychological testing

-When the adhd assessment is for a child, interviews are conducted not only with the child but with the child’s caregivers and sometimes with other individuals important to the child’s current functioning (e.g., teachers, other caretakers).
+When the ADHD assessment is for a child, interviews are conducted not only with the child but with the child’s caregivers and sometimes with other individuals important to the child’s current functioning (e.g., teachers, other caretakers).

-Often the psychologist conducting the testing requests the child’s caregivers provide any relevant documents regarding the child’s situation (e.g., school records, medical records).
+Often the psychologist conducting the testing requests the child’s caregivers to provide any relevant documents regarding the child’s situation (e.g., school records, medical records).
 These documents may help the child’s psychologist develop a comprehensive understanding of the issues at hand.

-In general, clinical interviews are more open and less structured than formal testing because this part of the evaluation allows for client to convey information and experiences in their own words.
+In general, clinical interviews are more open and less structured than formal testing because this part of the evaluation allows the client to convey information and experiences in their own words.
 The clinical interview usually occurs at the beginning of the psychological assessment or testing in order to establish a good understanding of a person’s history and recent experiences that are bringing them in for the evaluation.